 The laws in each state can vary.
 The facts of every marriage is also different.
 This is why it is important for any party to consult with an attorney who is licensed and competent to practice law in their jurisdiction.

-However, generally speaking, in a divorce, marriage property and debt is to be divided in a just manner when considering all the of the factors in a jurisdiction where equitable distribution is the law.
+However, generally speaking, in a divorce, marital property and debt is to be divided in a just manner when considering all of the factors in a jurisdiction where equitable distribution is the law.
 But in saying that, there are exceptions for items that are considered separate property.

-So, while party might demand the return of these items during divorce, the practical reality is that in most situations that does not take place unless one party agrees to do so as part of the divorce resolution.
+So, while the party might demand the return of these items during divorce, the practical reality is that in most situations that do not take place unless one party agrees to do so as part of the divorce resolution.

 If you are going through a divorce or family law matter and have concerns about property division or other matters, you can call Stange Law Firm, PC at 1-855-805-0595.